Visions & Voices: Cartography of Poets: Maps, Archives, and Locating the Poetic

 Admission is free.
 RSVP beginning Tuesday, August 18, at 9 a.m.

 The USC Libraries are home to archives of California poets who have influenced literary art around the globe.
 Some have taken inspiration from California’s geology and geography, some from its diversity of communities, and others from the regional interplay of formal poetic structures and experimental techniques.
 All embody aspects of California-ness that are present in the archives.

-Join online California poets David St. John, Dana Gioia, and Gail Wronsky for an evening of intrepid explorations of historical and contemporary California poets and poetry, followed by a conversation about how history and place—literal and figurative—shape the poetic experience.
+Join California poets Dana Gioia, Garrett Hongo, Robin Coste Lewis, Luis J. Rodriguez, David St. John, and Gail Wronsky for an evening of intrepid explorations of historical and contemporary California poets and poetry, followed by a conversation about how history and place—literal and figurative—shape the poetic experience.